-With COVID-19 shutting down most in-person communication, traditional press conferences just won’t cut it any more.
+When COVID-19 shut down most in-person communication, traditional press conferences just didn't cut it any more.
 Thankfully, most agencies and PR representatives transitioned creatively, to provide reporters and media with virtual press conferences.
 These events allow information to be distributed and questions to be asked in a remote setting, all while maintaining a face-to-face (albeit behind a screen) relationship with key stakeholders and journalists.

 Weber Shandwick Germany experienced the pressure of a virtual product launch for OPPO, a global smartphone manufacturer.
 OPPO came to Weber Shandwick for help planning a launch event to introduce the brand and some of its latest products to German media.
 Because of COVID travel restrictions, OPPO hosted one of the first online press conferences in Germany for top-tier media and partners.

 Markus Tillmann, VP, client experience, Weber Shandwick Germany, said the virtual format was a success.

 “OPPO invited journalists and partners to experience their new products and features remotely in a branded, broadcast-quality event,” Tillmann said.
 “During the invite campaign, we saw excellent conversion rates, resulting in a strong turnout, a new captive audience and important media coverage for OPPO (140+ participants, 470 million+ in reach within one week after the event and 230+ reviews of OPPO devices in top-tier media).”

 While virtual press conferences may take more planning on the back-end, when done correctly, they can provide a seamless, accessible way to deliver what media needs.

 Finding the right tools to deliver your message is of utmost importance.
 For some, that might be as easy as sharing a Zoom link with reporters.
 But for others, especially concerning security and interactivity, a more robust or custom platform may be the way to go.